sagefy/sagefy/docs/pages/survey_of_learning_research.md

         - Cites Vygotsky, 1978; National Research Council, 2000; Bransford & Johnson, 1972; Resnick, 1983.
 - SL 89-90: "Memory Is Better for Information That Relates to Prior Knowledge".
     - Cites Bransford & Johnson, 1972 and Bekerian & Baddeley, 1980.
+- SH 108: Learner can fail to apply knowledge when their do not have a sufficient knowledge of the component skills.

 **Question**: _How effective are diagnostic assessments?_